pomelio/website/apps/cookbook/data/articles/cookbook_router.md

 ## register the cookbook app

-All http requests will be sent to the default app's router page.
+All HTTP requests are directed to the default web app's router page.
+Therefore, we must dispatch HTTP requests that start with `/cookbook` to the `cookbook` webapp.

 📄  [default app's router page](https://github.com/pomelio/website/blob/main/apps/root/bin/index.wby)